Bottos Tops One Day Trading Volume of $71,463.00 (BTO) - News Break

 Bottos Tops One Day Trading Volume of $71,463.00 (BTO)

-Bottos (CURRENCY:BTO) traded up 12.3% against the US dollar during the twenty-four hour period ending at 23:00 PM Eastern on June 12th.
-One Bottos coin can currently be purchased for about $0.0019 or 0.00000005 BTC on popular exchanges.
-Over the last seven days, Bottos has traded 1.1% lower against the US dollar.
-Bottos has a market cap of $1.02 million and approximately $71,463.00 worth of Bottos was traded on exchanges in the last 24 hours.rivertonroll.com
+Bottos (CURRENCY:BTO) traded 12.3% higher against the U.S. dollar during the 24 hour period ending at 23:00 PM ET on June 12th.
+Bottos has a total market capitalization of $1.02 million and approximately $71,463.00 worth of Bottos was traded on exchanges in the last day.
+Over the last week, Bottos has traded down 1.1% against the U.S. dollar.
+One Bottos coin can now be purchased for approximately $0.0019 or 0.00000005 BTC on cryptocurrency exchanges.slatersentinel.com